-- Recommendation 5f: The Committees should consider adding resources for mental health and school security/SROs to the matrix - Student Mental Health resources - Stakeholders felt that growing student needs go beyond the expertise of guidance counselors and that specific student mental health resources need to be identified - Districts and case study schools often rely on outside/community agencies to provide specialized therapy that go beyond a school counselor's expertise - Can create barriers to access - Providing additional mental health resources would allow counselors to focus on guidance, including supporting students in career readiness - Resources for both school safety/security and student mental health could also be funded separately as a categorical outside the matrix
+Recommendation 5f: The Committees should consider adding resources for mental health and school security/SROs to the matrix.

+Context and supporting evidence: Two resource areas were most frequently mentioned during stakeholder engagement as being missing from the matrix: school safety/SROs and mental health resources.
+Though the matrix identifies resources for guidance counselors and nurses, stakeholders felt that growing student needs go beyond the expertise of guidance counselors and that specific student mental health resources need to be identified.
+Stakeholders also expressed that he reliance in many districts on outside/community agencies to provide specialized therapy beyond a school counselor's expertise can create barriers to access.
+Further, providing additional mental health resources would allow counselors to focus on guidance, including supporting students as they explore careers, develop postsecondary plans, and participate in internships or apprenticeships.